Gargaj/ShoutVST/README.md

 The VST supports both OGG and MP3 encoding - for MP3 to be available, copy lame\_enc.dll (e.g. from http://www.rarewares.org/mp3-lame-bundle.php ) in your VST directory.

-_NOTE: the sourcetree won't compile on first click at the moment and there's no makefile - I'll do that once I sorted everything out._

 ## Current todos ##
   * Automatic update of mount file extension when switching encoder.
   * Save / Load settings from project file